Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 Remember: think long-term.

-It’s better to have a book that has steady sales in the long term than to just have a burst of downloads now, then zero in the future.
+It’s better to have a book launch that has steady sales in the long term than to just have a burst of downloads now, then zero in the future.

-• Go to the KDP dashboard and set your book at $0.99.
+How to change your price to $0.99 on Amazon: Go to the KDP dashboard and set your book at $0.99.
 With the exception of the free promo period (which we’ll get to shortly), your book will be at $0.99 for the duration of the launch.

 I mentioned that our strategy will have a 3-day free launch.
 Setting this up is easy.
 If you plan to run a free promo for your book, you can set this up as soon as your book is live on Amazon.
 To run a free promotion, your book has to be enrolled in the KDP Select program for 90 days.